nghitrampham/CSE583_FinalProject/doc/Functional_Specification.md

 ### User profile

-We anticipate that public health officials, medical researchers, and  citizens who want to know their risk of living certain places will use this system.
+We anticipate that public health officials, medical researchers, and residents who want to know their risk of living certain places will use this system.

 No programming knowledge will be necessary to use our system.
 We will have an interactive mapping interface that anyone familiar with a smart phone (for example) would be comfortable interacting with.
 It will be clickable with a mouse, but otherwise does not expect any prior technological knowledge of the user.